-Gingles tied the legally significance of white-bloc voting to the “usual defeat” of minority-preferred candidates.
+Gingles tied the legal significance of white-bloc voting to the “usual defeat” of minority-preferred candidates.
 “Usual defeat” is essentially a test of state accommodations for minority voters.
 Has the state done enough to enable minority representation (“voting strength”), given the distribution of preferences in the electorate?

 The four theories of vote dilution put quite different obligations on the state, and therefore suggest different definitions of “usual defeat”—provided of course that Gingles test is meant to be diagnostic of liability.